-Under the PRC laws, dividends from our subsidiary in the PRC may only be paid out of distributable after-tax profits, less any recovery of accumulated losses and allocations to statutory funds which are not available for distribution as cash dividends.
-Any distributable profits that are not distributed in a given year
+Under the PRC laws, dividends from our subsidiary in the PRC may only be paid out of distributable after-tax profit, less any recovery of accumulated losses and allocations to statutory funds which are not available for distribution as cash dividends.
+Any distributable profit that are not distributed in a given year will be retained and made available for distribution in subsequent years.
+The calculation of distributable profit under PRC accounting principles is different in many respects from Hong Kong accounting principles.